SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 - When you create your bottom branch (the branch that points to the situation of your image when you downloaded) and later  a child branch containing your fixes (call it myfix), it implies that when you commit your myfix branch, all the commits from myfixes and then from commit3 down to the common ancestor between your fork and your local repository will be pushed back to your _fork_.

-So if you downloaded the latest image (imagine for commit6 and that the pharo repository is at commit6 - yes this is the latest image!) when you push your branch (which here is  child of commit6), automatically all the commits (6 down to the common ancestors between your local repo to your fork) will be pushed to your fork.
+So if you downloaded the latest image (imagine for commit6 and that the pharo repository is at commit6 - yes this is the latest image!) when you push your branch (which here is a child of commit6), automatically all the commits (6 down to the common ancestors between your local repo to your fork) will be pushed to your fork.
 So your fork will be in sync with Pharo's one.

 So each time you work and push to your fork from the latest image, your fork gets updated!